xmengkinaxis/CPP/System Design Interview Checklist.md

 - **How to Use This in Interview**
   1. **Start with the flow**: “Here’s how a request flows through validation, cache, main component logic, DB, and back.”
   2. **Deep dive into one block**: For example, the **Core Component** (indexing engine, messaging queue, feed ranking, etc.).
   3. **Show trade-offs**: Talk about caching vs. DB lookup for Read, sync vs. async for Write, partitioning vs. replication for Database.
+(Normal situations)
   4. **Discuss failure handling**: e.g., cache miss, DB write failure, duplicate keys.
+(Abnormal situations)

 - **How to Use in Interview**
   1. **Draw the base skeleton** above (5–6 blocks).